-This is to certify that the within Project Loan Obligation is one of the particular issues described therein; that the signatures and seal thereto affixed are genuine; and that an opinion approving the legality of this issue has been rendered by Attorney-at-Law, of Attorney-at-Law, of Attorney-at-Law, of Attorney-at-Law.
+described therein; that the signatures and seal thereto affixed are genuine; and that an opinion

+approving the legality of this issue has been rendered by .
+Connecticut.
+Attorney-at-Law, of

+, connected:

+ъ

 By:

-(Bank Officer)
+(Bank Off icer)

 SCHEDULE OF PAYMENTS

 WATER SYSTEM REVENUE BOND RESOLUTION GENERAL BOND RESOLUTION